 Constraints "Gates" Project Constraints "Gates" Opportunities "Keys to Open Gates" Project Opportunities "Keys" Project "Gate Status" Site Characteristics - Favorable Geology, Complimentary Land Use SBWRP has the need for additional flows for recycled water production, but does not have enough onsite storage to facilitate onsite stormwater capture Larger or Multiple Storage Sites offsite, with conveyance Public parcels within the SBWRP sewershed can be used for stormwater capture and storage Match Production with Demand/Need Recycled water demand has increased due to agreements with multiple agencies for non-potable water needs Multiple public parcel storage sites Adequate conveyance to plant There is adequate offsite storage capacity to meet needs, and near adequate capacity in the sewer system to convey stormwater to SBWRP.
 Absence of Existing Infrastructure (Storage, Conveyance, Treatment, Distribution) No storage infrastructure currently exists for storage at parcels along the sewershed.
 However, conveyance insfrastructure exists, and with some exceptions, can convey most of the stored water to SBWRP.
 Existing Infrastructure (Storage, Conveyance, Treatment Capacity, Distribution) Large Scale project - Economies of Scale Storage infrastructure needs to be installed/built, and conveyance infrastructure needs to be modeled in detail to determine actual capacity constraints.
 Any additional pipes, pumping systems or other assets that need to be built to accommodate parcel flows need to be accounted for before the project can be implemented.
 Agency Agreements Inter-agency agreements already exist for recycled water production.
 Additional agreements needed for capture and storage of stormwater on nearby public lands Partnerships Local municipalities may want to partner with the City of San Diego to meet water quality goals in the watershed, and to meet local recycled water demands.
 And the second s Water Type Incompatibility Treatment Requirements Stormwater mixed with current upgraded treatment facility may not be compatible, and adding relatively large flows of stormwater blended with wastewater may affect current biological treatment at SBWRP Storage and Controlled Discharge Separate or Pre- Treatment Extensive modeling and testing of the treatment systems is needed to adequately address any issues in product water quality, or effects on SBWRP's current treatment system.
 The neighboring South Bay International Wastewater Treatment Plant may provide additional treatment capacity.
-Carlos res Regulatory Ambiguity Regulations not clear on the treatment standards for stormwater for non- potable uses Regulator Clarity and Flexibility Treated stormwater to meet current recycled water requirements unless clarifications provided by regulatory agencies Carloo Har Capital and O&M Costs Funding Funding needed for project implementation and O&M costs Regulatory Drivers Multi-Benefits Potential funding from Stormwater Prop 1 Funding Inter-agency agreements may allow for additional funding support to meet And the second
+Carlos real Regulatory Ambiguity Regulations not clear on the treatment standards for stormwater for non- potable uses Regulator Clarity and Flexibility Treated stormwater to meet current recycled water requirements unless clarifications provided by regulatory agencies Research of the second se Capital and O&M Costs Funding Funding needed for project implementation and O&M costs Regulatory Drivers Multi-Benefits Potential funding from Stormwater Prop 1 Funding Inter-agency agreements may allow for additional funding support to meet Continue training of the second secon

-Supportable trade-off between cost and benefit Grant Funding stormwater water quality goals and/or use of recycled water to clean sewers Public/Agency Support Current facility recycled water agreements may limit added stormwater use Public/Agency Support Regulatory Driver Public/Private Partnerships Greater flexibility in the current recycled water agreements could provide flexibility to treat and store of stormwater.
-Scalas fra
+Supportable trade-off between cost and benefit stormwater water quality goals and/or use of recycled water to clean sewers Grant Funding Public/Agency Support Current facility recycled Public/Agency Support Greater flexibility in the 蓦 water agreements may limit added stormwater Regulatory Driver current recycled water agreements could provide USE Public/Private Partnerships flexibility to treat and store of stormwater. © Can Stock Price